How safe are you around electricity?

 9. Install GFCIs

 GFCIs are devices that trip your circuit if they detect current leakage or a ground fault.
-These are useful for protecting your home from electrical issues, as they make you aware of faults before you would notice them.
-These have been mandatory in homes since 1991, but if your home is older you may not have them.
+These are useful for protecting your home from electrical issues, as they make you aware of faults before you notice them.
+These have been mandatory in homes since 1991, but if your home is older, you may not have them.

 11. Always Hire a Professional